SunbirdAI/sunbird-ai-api/tutorial.md

 ## Part 2: How to call the translation endpoint
 Refer to the sample code below.
 Replace `{access_token}` with the token you received above.

-**NOTE**: For now, you can only pass text with a limited maximum of characters in the `/nllb-translate` endpoint.
-If you have very longer text, you can break it up into strings of <=500 characters and use the `/translate-batch` endpoint and pass the sentences in as a list.
 ```python
 import os
 import requests